moshanATucsd/dx/docs/tenzar-terminal/commands/share/index.md

 <h1 class="title">$ tt share &lt;volume or image&gt; [-i]</h1>

 #### Description
-Creates a link to share your a volume or image with other DX organizations.
+Creates a link to share a volume or image with other DX organizations.

 Use this command to share volume(s) or image(s) to one or more DX organizations.
 When another organization imports your shared volume or image, a copy is created in their account.